Quantum Dissipation at Conical Intersections of Quasienergies: Dissipation and stationary state

-\sect{Mixed bath coupling and global picture} One might suppose that at least for moderate driving frequency, a bath coupling via any linear combination of Pauli matrices $S=\sum_i c_i\sigma_i$ would also lead to the generic behavior depicted in Fig.~\ref{fig:populationX}(a).
-This is however not the case, because the condition of $S$ being either even or odd under generalized parity no longer holds.
+One might suppose that at least for moderate driving frequency, a bath coupling via any linear combination of Pauli matrices $S=\sum_i c_i\sigma_i$ would also lead to the generic behavior depicted in Fig.~\ref{fig:populationX}(a).
+Now, by contrast, the condition of $S$ being either even or odd under generalized parity no longer holds.
 Since $\sigma_x$ is even while $\sigma_y$ and $\sigma_z$ are odd, the requirement is met only if either $c_1=0$ or $c_2=c_3=0$.
-For a visualization of the crossover, see the \supplement.
+For a visualization of the crossover, we consider a bath coupling via

+Figure \ref{fig:mixed} shows the population $p_0$ for various values of the coupling angle $\theta$.
+In consistency with Refs.~\cite{BlattmannPRA15, EngelhardtPRL19}, it shows that the coupling via $\sigma_z$ is rather sensitive to any small admixture of $\sigma_x$.
+Already for a rather small value of $\theta$, the Floquet-Gibbs state is lost.
+With increasing mixing angle $\theta$, the line with equal population $p_0=p_1=1/2$ turns smoothly into the one for pure $\sigma_x$ coupling.